- Pokémon Anime

 - In the manga, being possessed by the Red or Blue Orbs for too long can turn your body to dust.
 While this is creepy in itself, here's the catch; in HeartGold and SoulSilver, they're key items.
 They're key items in Ruby and Sapphire as well, though the one you get calms the version mascot rather than awakening it.

 - In the anime movies, each and every time Mew is involved, something bad happens:

 - The first time Mew was seen in the Anime.
 It was by a scientist who wanted to bring his deceased daughter back, to that end, he was hired by Team Rocket to make a clone of Mew.
-The clone: Mewtwo, has cloned other pokemon as a result and fought mew to such a standstill that it took a Heroic Sacrice to stop the fighting.
+The clone: Mewtwo, has cloned other pokemon as a result and fought mew to such a standstill that it took a Heroic Sacrifice to stop the fighting.

 - Then there's the Mirage Mew.
 Created as part of a plot to create the ultimate army of pokemon in an allegory of hacking.
-This one pulled a Heroic Sacrifice to stop the villain;s plot.
+This one pulled a Heroic Sacrifice to stop the villain's plot.

 - Ever wonder why Fire is super effective on Steel-types?
 Because metal warms up pretty fast, and sometimes it can even melt.
 Even assuming it doesn't liquefy though any significant heating seriously weakens most metals.